Menu

 Snipara Agents

-Use Snipara to give AI agents durable repository context, reviewed memory, shared team state, and explicit task coordination.
-This is not a separate product wedge; it is the agent capability layer on top of Snipara repository continuity.
+Use Snipara to give AI agents shared Project Intelligence, reviewed memory inputs, shared team state, and explicit task coordination.
+This is not a separate product wedge; it is the agent capability layer on top of Snipara Workflow Continuity.

 Product boundary